 Preheat the oven to 375 degrees Fahrenheit and let the dough rest for at least 10 minutes while the oven is preheating.
 Next you’ll transfer the dough to a medium sized loaf pan (my pan is 9.25 x 5.25 x 2.75 inches) lined with parchment paper.

-Bake at 375 degrees Fahrenheit for 55 minutes or until a toothpick inserted into the center of the bread comes out looking clean.
+Bake the bread at 375 degrees Fahrenheit for 55 minutes or until a toothpick inserted into the center of the bread comes out looking clean.

 Let the bread cool off for at least two hours before removing from the pan and slicing.